Subha-Harini/kafka-practice/kafka-final/Readme.txt

 https://kafka.apache.org/downloads
 unzip the file in c folder and try opening kafka-topics.bat file through command prompt to check if installation is scuccessful

-create a folder called data in kafka folder and create zookeeper and kafka folder inside that
+create a folder called data in kafka folder and create zookeeper and kafka folder inside that whicch hold topic and kafka brokers related information.

+Please have a look into server.properties file and zookeeper properties file which is added in this repo and check if all the configurations look similar.

 to start zookeeper:
 zookeeper-server-start.bat config\zookeeper.properties